vigiloauth/vigilo/docs/user_guide/configuration/library.md

 ---

 ### 3.2 Token Configuration
-Here is an example on how to configure the tokens to suit your needs.
+Here is an example on how to configure the token functionality to suit your needs.
 To learn more about the configuration options, refer to the [configuration guide](./configuration_guide.md)
 ```go
 package main